 MY AUTUMNAL WEEK AT KELLAN MILL LODGE

-During my week at Kellan Mill Lodge I didn’t even have to leave the cottage to see some of the most sought after wildlife Scotland has to offer.
+During my week at Kellan Mill Lodge in autumn on Mull, I didn’t even have to leave the cottage to see some of the most sought after wildlife Scotland has to offer.
 On the very first morning I opened the bedroom curtains and was greeted by two golden eagles spiralling over Loch na Keal.
 15 minutes later an otter casually swam along the shore in front of the house, and throughout the week there were always seals bobbing about in the water.
 At one point, as I was sat writing at the kitchen table, I saw five seals swim past at speed, breaching like dolphins as they went.
-Out on the hills that week a pair of white tailed eagles flew low over my head as I cycled along a farm track, I had a very close encounter with a short eared owl, and on several occasions I sat for an hour at a time watching otters foraging in the lochs.
+Out on the hills that week, a pair of white tailed eagles flew low over my head as I cycled along a farm track, I had a very close encounter with a short eared owl, and on several occasions I sat for an hour at a time watching otters foraging in the lochs.

-There were a couple of clear, cloudless nights when Mull’s lack of light pollution really brought the heavens to life, but perhaps best thing of all were the remarkable autumn colours.
+There were a couple of clear, cloudless nights when Mull’s lack of light pollution really brought the heavens to life, but perhaps best thing of all were the remarkable colours of autumn on Mull.
 The general consensus in the Scottish outdoors community at the tail end of 2016 was that we were experiencing the most vivid autumn display in years.
 You might not immediately associate Mull with the kinds of places that might give rise to landscape scale transformations of the kind you’ll find in the forests of Perthshire or the Trossachs, but remember that much of upland Scotland is grass, and there are pockets of old Atlantic oak woodland around the coast, all of which create gorgeous rusty colours everywhere you look.
 Best of all was Aros Park just outside Tobermory, which was nothing short of a revelation when I paid it a visit, for it was easily the most beautiful autumn scene I had set eyes upon anywhere in Scotland that year.

 Happily for me, a third visit to Mull is already beckoning, as I’m well aware I’ve barely scratched the surface of this amazing place.
 I’ve not yet set foot in the southeastern corner around Lochbuie, Loch Spelve and Croggan.
 I haven’t made the rough coastal walk to Carsaig.
 And I never got a chance to visit Ulva.
 There’s way too much to pack into three weeks on Mull, let alone just one week!
 So yes, I’m sure I will be back and yes, it will again be in those ‘off months’.